dotnet/csharplang/proposals/inline-array.md

 ## Alternatives

 ### Detailed Design (Option 2)

+Note, that for the purpose of this proposal a term "fixed-size buffer" refers to a the proposed "safe fixed-size buffer" feature rather than to a buffer described at https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#228-fixed-size-buffers.

 In this design, fixed-size buffer types do not get general special treatment by the language.
 There is a special syntax to declare members that represent fixed-size buffers and new rules around consuming those members.